Resources for Undergrad and Post-bac Student Success

 Personal and Life Management

 - The Office of the Dean of Student Life is a resource for all students as they navigate Portland State.
 The office serves as a reference point for those seeking to resolve issues of concern.
-If you need help resolving a conflict, understanding “the system” or just need someone to connect you with the right resource, drop in to Room 433 Smith Memorial Student Union, 503-725-4422
+If you need help resolving a conflict, understanding “the system” or just need someone to connect you with the right resource, drop in to the Office of the Dean of Student Life.

 - Is your kitchen cupboard bare and payday is still 2 weeks away?
 Visit the Student Pantry in Room 325 Smith Memorial Student Union, sponsored by student government.
 The Student Pantry offers non-perishable items to all students, no questions asked.